Willy Edwin

-Willy Edwin (born 4 December 1974), better known by his stage name Will Masterpiece, is a Malaysian rock musician best known as the co-founder and the primary lead guitarist of the Bornean hard rock band Masterpiece, with whom he achieved mainstream success in the late 2000s.
+Willy Edwin Anak Ganai (born 4 December 1974), better known by his stage name Will Masterpiece, is a Malaysian rock musician best known as the co-founder and the primary lead guitarist of the Bornean hard rock band Masterpiece, with whom he achieved mainstream success in the late 2000s.
 Edwin co-founded Masterpiece, formerly known as Masterjam with his brother Kennedy Edwin in 2003, and has since released five studio albums with the band.
 Like the other left-handed guitarist, Edwin had the instrument strung upside-down with the high E on the top.

 Personal life

 Willy Edwin was born on 4 December 1974 in Kanowit, and raised in the town of Sibu, Sarawak.
 He is married to his college sweetheart Ayuyahti A and blessed with four children.

 Career

 Masterpiece (2003–present)

 Willy Edwin is a founding member of the Bornean hard rock band Masterpiece.
 He formed the band with his brother Kennedy Edwin (lead vocals/rhythm guitar) in 2003 along with Watt Marcus and Roni joining as bassist and drummer, respectively.